 Ultimately, I think private podcasts have the ability to foster greater connection between the audience and the podcaster.
 And I’m here for it.

 So as I continue to build out this project and blog more about it, I’m aiming to set up a podcast so people who are truly interested in hearing me talk a bit more in-depth, more direct, and a bit more in a way that other mediums either don’t facilitate or that I frankly don’t want to do.

 Further, this does the same for the audience too, right?
 It makes it easier and more comfortable to ask questions or share their comments, feedback, and all that fun stuff.

-- The amount of time I have to work on this is several limited at the moment.
-This past week was primarily spend doing research on various mediums for extending content beyond writing code and beyond this blog.
+- The amount of time I have to work on this is severely limited at the moment.
+This past week was primarily spent doing research on various mediums for extending content beyond writing code and beyond this blog.

-- A friend brought up the idea of backing podcasts up to a remote location all the while I’ve been thinking about just backing it up remotely, but that’s a neat idea.
+- A friend brought up the idea of backing podcasts up to a remote location all the while I’ve been thinking about just backing it up locally, but that’s a neat idea.

 - Some continue to foster concern about building something that others may copy, may “beat me to it,” may whatever.
 First, I don’t think this is particularly a mature project or a, what does Silicon Valley call it, a “disruptor.”
 This is me writing something I want and keeping the curtains open.
 Downloading content via RSS is easy so it’s not a new problem.
 Sharing what it’s like to go from nothing to something is highly beneficial for developers of all types (i’ve benefited from watching others do the same, maybe someone will do the same with this).